Shoheicode/Shoheicode/README.md

-<h1 align="center"> Hi there 👋 </h1>
+<h1 align="center"> Hi there 👋, I am Jason Irie </h1>

-I am Jason Irie, a current College Student (specializing in Software Development) pursuing my Bachelors in Computer Science.
+I am a current College Student (specializing in Software Development) pursuing my Bachelors in Mathematics of Computation.

 I enjoy working on my own personal projects and participating in Hackathons and learning about new Technologies.
 Recently, I learned about Flutter and Firebase and plan on implementing that technology in future projects like C++ related projects with Firebase and Flutter Websites.